BUY NOW: CLICK ON A PICTURE

-It is especially useful for coins, because you know exactly what a genuine coin is made of, and you can also look up the exact weight and carat (e.g. in The Gold & Silver Buyer's Handbook).
+It is especially useful for coins, because you know exactly what the genuine coin is made of, and you can also look up the exact weight and carat in The Gold & Silver Buyer's Handbook).

 SPECIFIC GRAVITY KIT- in more detail

-Assembling it: surprisingly easy, you can see by the picture.
+Assembling it: surprisingly easy, you can see by the picture, once you've got the hang of it, it will take less than five minutes.
 The kit is delicate (especially the 'frame' that holds the equipment and the 'hanging wire' that holds the weighing platform in the water) so you do need to handle everything with care, if you're the type of person who is always knocking glasses of water over, you really won't have much a chance when it comes to using a specific gravity kit.
 But it is quite easy to assemble.

 Instructions for use:

 Reasons for errors in the readings: